Where is your monster/character found? What does he/she/it look like? What do they do? What is their personality?

 Choose a "monster" from this list (or your own):

-Witches, Cernunnos (a Celtic God), dragons, “The Green Man,” vampires, Bigfoot, werewolves, Horus (Egyptian god), Anubis (Egyptian god), minotaur (half man/half bull), satyr (half man/half goat), Cerberus (3-headed dog), gorgons (ugly monster women), elves, fairies, leprechauns, mermaids, trolls, Baba Yaga.
+Witches, Cernunnos (a Celtic God), dragons, “The Green Man,” vampires, Bigfoot, werewolves, Horus (Egyptian god), Anubis (Egyptian god), minotaur (half man/half bull), satyr (half man/half goat), Cerberus (3-headed dog), gorgons (ugly monster women), elves, fairies, leprechauns, mermaids, trolls, Baba Yaga, or your own.

-OR Chose a Folktale hero/heroine or villan from this list (or your own):
+OR a folktale hero/heroine or villain from this list (or your own):

-Cinderella, Sleeping Beauty, Rapunzel, Little Red Riding Hood, Beauty and the Beast, Snow White, Bluebeard, Hansel and Gretel, Little Mermaid, Rumpelstiltskin, Alice in Wonderland, etc.
+Cinderella, Sleeping Beauty, Rapunzel, Little Red Riding Hood, Beauty and the Beast, Snow White, Bluebeard, Hansel and Gretel, Little Mermaid, Rumpelstiltskin, Alice in Wonderland, or your own.

 Step two: Find an article about your monster in one of the databases below and take notes in the sheet.